TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

 ***********************************

 Well, at this stage we're ready to launch our simulation.
-The moves and measures have been specified, so all you need to do now is run the simulation with::
+The moves and measures have been specified, so all you need to do now is start the simulation with::

-    SpinMC.run(triqs::utility::clock_callback(600));
+    SpinMC.start(1.0, triqs::utility::clock_callback(600));

+The ``start`` method takes two arguments.
+The first is the sign of the very first *configuration* of the simulation.
+Because the ``Accept`` method only returns a ratio, this initial sign is used to determine the sign of all generated configurations.

-The ``run`` method takes one argument which is used to decide if the simulation must be stopped for some reason before it reaches the full number of cycles ``N_cycles``.
+The second argument is used to decide if the simulation must be stopped for some reason before it reaches the full number of cycles ``N_cycles``.
 For example, you might be running your code on a cluster that only allows for 1 hour simulations.
 In that case, you would want your simulation to stop, say after 55 minutes, even if it didn't manage to do the ``N_cycles`` cycles.

-In practice, the argument is a ``boost::function<bool ()>`` which is called at the end of every cycle.
+In practice, the second argument is a ``boost::function<bool ()>`` which is called at the end of every cycle.
 If it returns 0 the simulation goes on, if it returns 1 the simulation stops.
 In this example, we used a function ``clock_callback(600)`` which starts returning 1 after 600 seconds.
 It is defined in the header :file:`<triqs/utility/callbacks.hpp>`.
 This way the simulation will last at most 10 minutes.